PaulSHahn/emacssetup/README.md

 *wayland* and *EDITOR* for editors running inside a terminal.
 This is not really what they were originally intended for, but that usage is archaic for most users
-anyway: unless your primary display screen consists of a teletype machine with a 300 baud modem and a printer instead of a monitor, or your are developing kernels/drivers that assume such things for debugging purposes.
+anyway: unless your primary display screen consists of a teletype machine with a 300 baud modem and a printer instead of a display, or your are developing kernels/drivers that assume such things for debugging purposes.
 Regardless, you should understand what these two variables mean to other UNIX era legacy programs before you decide to mimic this setup, or you may run into issues when